 Common Causes of Truck Accidents

-Truckers and other large vehicle drivers should have the utmost caution when driving over-sized vehicles.
-There are many reasons for truck crashes including:
+Truckers and other large vehicle drivers should exercise the utmost caution when driving over-sized vehicles.
+There are many reasons for truck crashes; the most common causes include:

 - Distracted driving